mkunz7/phonewhisper/README.md

 I host this on a `glinet slate ax` you can likely use the cheaper $30 `glinet opal` as well if you don't need to support 50+ users.
 These are armv7 openwrt devices, others will likley work if you don't mind recompiling.

 I searched the internet for a while and couldn't find any software that does this.
-I originally went down the path of using icecast but ran into 5s delays.
+I originally went down the path of using icecast but ran into large delays even after removing the buffer it was still around 5s.
 I tried mumble as well, but mid compiling the mumble webrtc proxy from 5 years ago and running into dependency issues I figured it would be easier to just write something purpose built myself.
+I almost modified umurmur to only enable broadcasting by certain users, but decided it's going to be a pain to get users to install this unfortuantely outdated and clumsy mumble app.

 # Installation